The Secretary of State was asked—

 I am certainly happy to look at the issue that my hon.
 Friend has raised.
 She refers to what I assume is physical violence or attacks that teachers have been under.
 I have also seen cases where teachers have come under considerable, I would say, harassment and bullying on social media as well, so I think this is an issue that we do need to look at.

 Black Cultural Archives, based in Lambeth—I am a patron of it—is the only national heritage centre dedicated to preserving and celebrating the histories of black people in this country.
-However, unlike other national institutions such as the National Gallery or the British Museum, which get over 40% of their funding from central Government, BCA currently receives none and is at threat of closure.
+However, unlike other national institutions such as the National Gallery or the British Museum, which get over 40% of their funding from central Government, BCA currently receives none and is under threat of closure.
 The Prime Minister talked about the race disparity audit.
 Can I ask her to explain the differential treatment of BCA and in this Windrush year, of all years, to right this wrong and provide it with the funding that it desperately needs?

 I say to the hon.
 Gentleman that a difference of approach is taken between those museums that are considered to be national museums and those that have developed in other circumstances.
 I recognise what he is saying about the importance of this particular organisation and the relevance of what it is commemorating and reflecting, and I will ask a Department for Digital, Culture, Media and Sport Minister to look at the issue that he has raised.